Sources: Mets owner Fred Wilpon protected Terry...

 - News Article

 ...
 Salas (seven), Hansel Robles (six) and Jeurys Familia (five) were among five Mets pitchers with five or more consecutive appearances.
-Outside the Mets, only 2 ...
+Only 21 other pitchers i ...

 Tweets